walkf1/hlekkr-platform/PROJECT_STATUS.md

 ---

-**The GRACE-1 to Hlekkr transformation rebuild is essentially complete and ready for deployment! 🚀**
+**The GRACE to Hlekkr transformation rebuild is essentially complete and ready for deployment! 🚀**

 *Last Updated: September 7, 2025*